 When a salty solution comes up against parts of the automobile, it tends to get ensnared in parts of the metal and crevices.
 This stores saltwater tend tends to speed up the tempo of deterioration as it does not turn to ice.
 Moreover, calcium chloride has a great capacity for attracting and capturing humidity from the atmosphere.

 This means that it continues to spawn rust even when the weather changes once it gets collected in parts of the car.
 No matter the winter or summer, your car then continues to fester and rust further.

 Parts of the Car Vulnerable to Rust and How to Thwart it

-Certain areas of the vehicle are more susceptible and require thorough car rust proofing like the brake line, the electrical connections.
-Also the fuel pipe as well as the cooling and power steering hose tend to corrode, effectively reducing the life span of your car.
+Certain areas of the vehicle are more susceptible and require thorough car rust proofing like the brake line and the electrical connections.
+Also, the fuel pipe, as well as the cooling and power steering hose, tend to corrode, effectively reducing the life span of your car.